With a $10 billion cloud-computing deal snarled in court, the Pentagon may move forward without it

 In a recent interview, Chaillan said he would like to see the Defense Department go to multiple providers not only for its broader strategy, but also for its enterprise cloud contract.
 That would mean starting over with something other than JEDI.

-“The concern right now is that really we only have one classified top secret cloud, and it’s Amazon,” Chaillan said in an interview.
-(Amazon is the only company certified to handle top secret data.
-Microsoft can work one level below that, at the “secret” level.)
+“The concern right now is that really we only have one classified top-secret cloud, and it’s Amazon,” Chaillan said in an interview.
+(Amazon is the only company certified to handle top-secret data.
+Microsoft is approved to work one level below that, at the “secret” level, and is seeking the necessary accreditation for top-secret.)

 Echoing long-standing concerns aired by JEDI’s critics, Chaillan said: “It’s just never good to be in any type of monopoly situation, for whatever reason, whether it’s because the companies can decide one day [they] do not want to do business with DoD anymore, or it could be for strategic reasons in terms of a foreign state potentially attacking those locations and effectively shutting off these clouds because of the lack of diversity in locations, in physical locations.”